The ability to identify and read poker ranges is one of the most important skills a player can have.

 But postflop, we use percentages to describe how often the range that got to this street does something.
 This is how you can end up with higher percentages postflop than you had preflop.

-Practice Your Range Reading Skills
+Improve Your Range Reading Skills

 Like any poker skill, the best way to improve is to practice between sessions.
 With poker ranges, that means first working to understand how the 4 forms interrelate and building your intuition of them.

 Next, you need to practice building and refining ranges.
 The more you train these skills between sessions, the better you’ll be able to utilize them during sessions.

 When it comes to working on the technical aspects of ranges, I highly suggest completing my Poker Math & Preflop Workbook.
 Tons of the examples focus on combos, ranges, %-form, and put them to use in various spots like 3bets, squeezes, and even preflop all-ins.